 CASE 2: HOARDING CLEANING

 In summary, the whole of the inside of the home was treated with layers of an atomizing fog consisting of hygiene restoration chemicals and disinfectants.
 The obvious trash was collected in contractor bags with the medical waste from the decomposition segregated in biohazard boxes.
-Once surfaces were exposed from the removal of trash and debris, additional fog treatments were used along side conventional cleaning agents to restore use to the home.
+Eventually, surfaces were exposed from the removal of trash and debris and additional fog treatments were used along side conventional cleaning agents to restore use to the home.

 We provide biohazard medical waste pickup for compliant disposal for your dental surgeon, dentist, doctor, funeral home, or clinical practice.
 And unattended death cleanup.